Bayesian estimation of covariate assisted principal regression for brain functional connectivity: Simulation illustration

+In Figure~\ref{fig.sim.p20}, as sample sizes ($n, T)$ increase, the estimation performance tends to improve overall.
+Particularly when the sample sizes are relatively small (e.g., $n=100, T=10$), the improvement tends to depends on the magnitude of the covariate effects on the outcome projection component, as performance for parameters for the first component ($\bm{\gamma}^{(1)}$ and $\bm{\beta}^{(1)}$) tends to be slightly better than those for the second components ($\bm{\gamma}^{(2)}$ and $\bm{\beta}^{(2)}$), reflecting stronger covariate effects on the first projection component.
+The number of subjects ($n$) and time points ($T$) both influence performance; increasing $T$ enhances estimation by providing more subject-level information for accurate estimates of subject-specific random effects and their covariance $\bm{\Omega}$, and accordingly population-level parameters $\bm{\gamma}^{(k)}$ and $\bm{\beta}^{(k)}$.
+The $p = 10$ cases reported in Supplementary Materials S3 show qualitative similar results to those for the $p = 20$ cases.

-The results in Table~\ref{tab.coverage.sim} for the $p=5$ cases indicate that the ``actual'' coverage probability is reasonably close to the ``nominal'' coverage probability of $0.95$, especially when the sample sizes $n$ and $T$ are relatively large (e.g., $n=400$, $T=40$).
-The results for $p=20$ cases were also similar.
-The results in Table~\ref{tab.coverage.sim} suggest that the Bayesian credible intervals exhibit reasonably good frequentist coverage, providing estimates of the parameter uncertainty that aligns with the desired coverage level, reasonably achieving nominal coverage.
+In terms of coverage probability, the results in Table~\ref{tab.coverage.sim} for both $p=10$ and $20$ cases indicate that the ``actual'' coverage probability is reasonably close to the ``nominal'' coverage probability of $0.95$, particularly with larger sample sizes (e.g., $n=400$, $T=30$) for the regression coefficients $\bm{\beta}^{(k)}$.
+Overall, the results in Table~\ref{tab.coverage.sim} suggest that the Bayesian credible intervals exhibit reasonable frequentist coverage, providing estimates of the parameter uncertainty that aligns with the desired coverage level.
+In Supplementary Materials S4, we further examine the model's performance under misspecification: 1) when excluding the random effect component $\bm{z}_i$; and 2) when there are no common ``signal'' eigenvectors across subjects.
+Without the random effect, estimation performance remains comparable in terms of bias, but the coverage of 95\% credible intervals tends to underestimate uncertainties, particularly for the regression coefficients $\bm{\beta}^{(k)}$.
+The absence of common covariate-related eigenvectors introduces bias in estimating $\bm{\beta}^{(k)}$, leading to lower coverage levels of the credible intervals than nominal.
+The average computation time (on a MacBook running M3 Max with 96 GB unified memory) was about 0.8 hours (SD= 0.16) for obtaining 1300 posterior samples on $n=400$ subjects with $T=30$ time points and $p = 20$.